mpwillson/remind/README.md

 ### 1.3

-* Honour urgency setting when reporting on periodic actions
+* Honour urgency setting when reporting on periodic actions.
 * If REMIND_TIME is set, current time of day is retained for new date.
 * Ensure periodic action is default when first word of message is a date.